Anthony Pinthus

-Anthony Abadies Pinthus (born April 4, 1998) is a Filipino-Swiss professional footballer who plays as a goalkeeper for Philippines Football League (PFL) club United City and the Philippines national team.
-Born in Switzerland to a Swiss father and Filipino mother, he has represented the Philippines at the youth level.
+Anthony Abadies Pinthus (born 4 April 1998) is a professional footballer who plays as a goalkeeper for 1.
+Liga Classic club FC Tuggen.
+Born in Switzerland, he represents the Philippines at international level.

 Club career

 Born and raised in Switzerland, he began his football career at Grasshopper Club Zürich, where he played for the club's youth teams.
 He was loaned out to 1.
-Liga clubs United Zürich and FC Wohlen before ending his contract with Grasshoppers.
+Liga clubs United Zürich and Wohlen before ending his contract with Grasshoppers.

 In early 2020, Pinthus joined the Azkals Development Team (ADT) of the Philippines Football League (PFL) and was eventually loaned out in August to fellow PFL club United City.
 He made his PFL debut on 28 October, keeping a clean sheet for United City as they defeated his parent club ADT, 1–0.
 He was awarded the PFL Golden Glove for keeping three clean sheets and conceding only one goal in the whole 2020 season.

-On 16 January 2021, United City announced that they have signed in Pinthus on a permanent basis owing to his performance while on loan with the club.
+On 16 January 2021, United City announced that they had signed in Pinthus on a permanent basis owing to his performance while on loan with the club.